Airbus A300: Operational history

-By the 1990s, the A300 was being heavily promoted as a cargo freighter.
-The largest freight operator of the A300 is FedEx Express, which has 70 A300 aircraft in service as of September 2022.
-UPS Airlines also operates 52 freighter versions of the A300.
+By the 1990s, the A300 was being heavily promoted as a cargo freighter, with particular interest in the secondhand market for conversion to freighters.
+Freighter variants—either new-build A300-600s or converted ex-passenger A300s—account for most of the world's freighter fleet after the Boeing 747 freighter.
+The largest freight operator of the A300 is FedEx Express, which had 70 aircraft in service as of September 2022, while UPS Airlines operates 52 A300 freighters.

-The final version was the A300-600R and is rated for 180-minute ETOPS.
-The A300 has enjoyed renewed interest in the secondhand market for conversion to freighters; large numbers were being converted during the late 1990s.
-The freighter versions – either new-build A300-600s or converted ex-passenger A300-600s, A300B2s and B4s – account for most of the world's freighter fleet after the Boeing 747 freighter.

-The A300 provided Airbus the experience of manufacturing and selling airliners competitively.
-The basic fuselage of the A300 was later stretched (A330 and A340), shortened (A310), or modified into derivatives (A300-600ST Beluga Super Transporter).
-In 2006, unit cost of an −600F was $105 million.
-In March 2006, Airbus announced the impending closure of the A300/A310 final assembly line, making them the first Airbus aircraft to be discontinued.
-The final production A300, an A300F freighter, performed its initial flight on 18 April 2007, and was delivered to FedEx Express on 12 July 2007.
-Airbus has announced a support package to keep A300s flying commercially.

-Airbus offers the A330-200F freighter as a replacement for the A300 cargo variants.
+Despite its early challenges, the A300 family ultimately achieved commercial success, with a total of 561 aircraft delivered.
+The program also provided Airbus with critical experience in the competitive manufacture and marketing of commercial airliners.
+The basic A300 fuselage later served as the basis for several derivative aircraft, including the shortened A310, the stretched A330 and A340, and the specialized derivative Beluga transport.
+In March 2006, Airbus announced the impending closure of the A300/A310 final assembly line, making them the first Airbus aircraft types to be discontinued.
+The final production A300 was delivered to FedEx Express on 12 July 2007.
+Airbus subsequently announced a support package to keep A300s in commercial service and positioned the A330-200F freighter as a replacement for the A300 cargo variants.

-The life of UPS's fleet of 52 A300s, delivered from 2000 to 2006, will be extended to 2035 by a flight deck upgrade based around Honeywell Primus Epic avionics; new displays and flight management system (FMS), improved weather radar, a central maintenance system, and a new version of the current enhanced ground proximity warning system.

-With a light usage of only two to three cycles per day, it will not reach the maximum number of cycles by then.

-The first modification will be made at Airbus Toulouse in 2019 and certified in 2020.
+The service life of UPS Airlines' fleet of 52 A300s, delivered between 2000 and 2006, is being extended to 2035 through a flight deck modernization program based on Honeywell Primus Epic avionics.
+The upgrade includes new cockpit displays and a flight management system, improved weather radar, a central maintenance system, and an updated enhanced ground proximity warning system.
+Given the fleet's relatively light utilization of two to three cycles per day, the aircraft are not expected to reach their maximum certified cycle limits by that time.
+The first modification was carried out at Airbus's Toulouse facility in 2019 and certified in 2020.

-As of July 2017, there are 211 A300s in service with 22 operators, with the largest operator being FedEx Express with 68 A300-600F aircraft.
+As of July 2017, 211 A300s remained in service with 22 operators worldwide, with FedEx Express the largest operator, flying 68 A300-600F aircraft.